Regional Cooperation in Asia and the Pacific region

 Millions have left poverty

-The proportion of people living in poverty has fallen significantly in the past ten years.
-At the same time, the Covid-19 pandemic has hit already vulnerable people hard.1
+The proportion of people living in poverty has decreased significantly over the past ten years.
+However, the pandemic hit those who were already vulnerable particularly hard, and many countries have yet to recover economically.

 Greater awareness of issues with plastics

-Greater awareness of environmental issues has led to countries banning plastic packaging and many countries stepping up efforts to tackle plastic debris in marine environments.2
+Greater awareness of environmental issues has led to countries banning plastic packaging and many countries stepping up efforts to tackle plastic debris in marine environments.

 Challenges remain